Making the most of life after a cancer diagnosis

 In stark contrast to these action tremors, a Parkinson’s disease tremor is called a resting tremor, which happens when your muscle is relaxed, such as when your hands are resting in your lap.
 Unlike action tremors, resting tremors can typically improve with action.

-Essential tremors are often present in both hands, but it’s not uncommon for the tremor to be a little worse in one hand compared to the other.
-While essential tremor is considered a progressive disease — meaning that the tremor may worsen over time — its symptoms progress slowly over a matter of many months or even years.
+Essential tremor is often present in both hands, but it’s not uncommon for the tremor to be a little worse in one hand compared to the other.
+While essential tremor is considered a progressive disease — meaning the tremor may worsen over time — its symptoms progress slowly over a matter of many months or even years.

 Managing essential tremor

-There is no cure for ET, but there are several oral medications to help control it.
+There is no cure for essential tremor, but there are several oral medications to help control it.
 Dr. Nowell says most patients may have a more than 50% reduction in tremor with one of these treatments.

 Patients can also benefit from physical and occupational therapy to help them manage their symptoms.

 “With essential tremor, a patient’s balance might be impaired,” says Travis Dennis, PT, DPT, and a lead rehab therapist with Sharp Grossmont Rehabilitation Services.
-“We can’t make ET go away, but we work on strategies to improve their balance, for example, to help them with everyday tasks, such as buttoning their clothes.”
+“We can’t make essential tremor go away, but we work on strategies to improve their balance — for example, to help them with everyday tasks, such as buttoning their clothes.”

-Regardless of the severity of a patient’s essential tremor, the outlook is generally positive given the variety of ways available to help manage the condition.
-“For the large majority of patients, there are effective treatments for essential tremor that can reduce, or in some cases eliminate, the tremor entirely,” says Dr. Nowell.
+Regardless of the severity of a patient’s essential tremor, the outlook is generally positive, given the variety of medications and new treatments available to help manage the condition.
+“For the large majority of patients, there are effective treatments for essential tremor that can reduce, or in some cases, eliminate the tremor entirely,” says Dr. Nowell.

 Learn more about family medicine; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.